guidepup/virtual-screen-reader/README.md

 ```

 And get cracking with your first screen reader unit test automation code!

+## Examples

+Head over to the [Guidepup Website](https://www.guidepup.dev/) for guides, real world examples, and complete API documentation with examples.

+You can also check out this project's own [integration tests](https://github.com/guidepup/virtual-screen-reader/tree/main/src/test) to learn how you could use the Virtual Screen Reader in your projects.

+### Basic Navigation

 ```ts
 import { virtual } from "@guidepup/virtual-screen-reader";